MasterScott/ConfigBot/README.md

 3) implement new systems for leech prevention
 ```

-created by Mian, Modifed by Pure and Sp00f.
+created by Mian, Maintained by Pure, Improved by Sp00f.